 How to Clean a Washing Machine with Soda Crystals

 The combination of hot water and alkaline soda crystals will help to kill bacteria and remove any built-up grime that has accumulated there over time.
 You could do this or every four to six weeks to make sure your washing machine is as clean as a whistle.

 You should use around 500 g of soda crystals for the best results to leave your washing machine looking cleaner and smelling fresher.
 If you’re cleaning a really dirty machine, you might need to run two cycles the first time you use this method.

 You can combine the use of soda crystals with other household cleaners like white vinegar, which when added to the drum before a hot wash, will remove any excess limescale and leave it sparkling clean.

 This video shows you exactly how to clean your washing machine using soda crystals and white vinegar:

 Just add a capful of your favourite Zoflora scent to the drum with the crystals and set the machine away on a hot wash cycle.

 Soda crystals can be used to clean away the things that create smells, such as mould or grime, but they aren’t normally used in the same odour-absorbing way as bicarbonate of soda.

 As an example, if you want to absorb the smells in the fridge, place a small open container of bicarbonate of soda in there.

-Using soda crystals with white vinegar gives you double the chance of getting rid of bad smells – especially when cleaning your washing machine.
+Using soda crystals with white vinegar gives you double the chance of getting rid of bad smells, especially when cleaning your washing machine.

 In The Wash is your guide to the best laundry and cleaning products, tips and tricks.
 Our mission is to solve the UK’s cleaning and laundry dilemmas!